open-telemetry/opentelemetry.io/content/en/docs/languages/php/sdk.md

 ### Excluded URLs

-You can disable SDK autoloading if the request URL matches a regular expression, which will stop any telemetry from being generated or exported.
-This would typically be used in a shared-nothing PHP runtime like Apache or NGINX, for requests such as health checks.
+You can disable SDK autoloading if the request URL matches a regular expression.
+Matching an excluded URL prevents any telemetry from being generated or exported.
+You can use this feature in a shared-nothing PHP runtime like Apache or NGINX, for requests such as health checks.

-For example, the following configuration will disable telemetry for requests such as `https://site/client/123/info` and `https://site/xyz/healthcheck`:
+For example, the following configuration turns off telemetry for requests such as `https://site/client/123/info` and `https://site/xyz/healthcheck`:

 ```shell